lyskh/donut/README.md

 Bootstrap: Frontend framework for responsive design and styling.
 Chart.js: JavaScript library for creating interactive charts.

-Import the donut_db.sql file into your MySQL database to create the necessary tables.

-Update the database connection parameters in the PHP files (add_product.php, display_products.php, update_product.php, delete_product.php) with your MySQL credentials.

-Ensure that your web server (e.g., Apache, Nginx) is configured to serve PHP files.

-Access the application through your web browser.

-Usage
+**Usage**
-Add Product: Click on the "Add Product" button and fill in the required details.
+1. Add Product: Click on the "Add Product" button and fill in the required details.
 Click "Add" to add the product to the inventory.

-Edit Product: Click on the edit icon next to the product you want to edit.
+2. Edit Product: Click on the edit icon next to the product you want to edit.
 Update the details and click "Update" to save changes.

-Delete Product: Click on the delete icon next to the product you want to delete.
+3. Delete Product: Click on the delete icon next to the product you want to delete.
 Confirm the deletion in the confirmation dialog.

-Display Products: View all products in the inventory with their details including product name, category, quantity, and price.
+4. Display Products: View all products in the inventory with their details including product name, category, quantity, and price.

 Screenshots